 Recently settled immigrants live in ethilically rich urban Metting Pot relighborhoods.
 More than half of the population is toneign born, half of these interests the following the rest of sets 20 yeas.
-The median age is 364 years, slightly outget than the 4.5, median 1973.
-Disturbed the visce, that often the superior with the population; Aslands, 30 percent, and 6 percent are multitacial.
-Household types are qually diverse 45 percent of a marined couple families; 30 percent, as 6 nights who live alone; single parents, other family types, and shared household with the set of the superior and shared that the set of the superior and shared that the set of the superior and shared that the state of the superior and shared that the shared that the superior and shared that the shared t
+The median age is 364 years, slightly outget than the 46,5, median 1973.
+Disturbed two secure one in tour are Hispanic.
+Whites represent 47 percent of the population; Aslands, 30 percent, and 6 percent are multiracial Household types are equally diverses 45 percent are marined couple families; 30 percent are singles who live alone; single parents, other family types, and shared household white the population of this History's, click fere, single parents, other family types, and shared household white single with a property and shared that the property are single who the single parents, other family types, and shared that the property are single parents, other family types, and shared that the property are single parents, other family types, and shared that the property are single parents.